ajwills72/about-ajwills72/cv.md

 **Detail**: My most influential work has been in the following five areas:

 1. **Relationship between visual attention and errors in learning** (#1, 2, 5, 11).
-From early behavioural and neuroscience work published in 2003-2007,  and continuing to the present day, I’ve substantially increased our understanding of how the re-allocation of visual attention not only normally leads to fast, efficient learning, but can also lead to systemtically irrational behaviour under certain conditions. _Indicative publications_: [1](http://www.willslab.org.uk/pubs/lepelley2016_postprint.pdf), [2](http://www.willslab.org.uk/pubs/2007Willsetal.pdf), [5](http://www.willslab.org.uk/pubs/2005lepelley.pdf), [11](http://www.willslab.org.uk/pubs/2003lochmannwills.pdf)
+From early behavioural and neuroscience work published in 2003-2007,  and continuing to the present day, I’ve substantially increased our understanding of how the re-allocation of visual attention not only normally leads to fast, efficient learning, but can also lead to systemtically irrational behaviour under certain conditions.
+Indicative publications: [1](http://www.willslab.org.uk/pubs/lepelley2016_postprint.pdf), [2](http://www.willslab.org.uk/pubs/2007Willsetal.pdf), [5](http://www.willslab.org.uk/pubs/2005lepelley.pdf), [11](http://www.willslab.org.uk/pubs/2003lochmannwills.pdf)

 2. **Practice and process of computational modelling in psychology** (#3, 4).
 Since a seminal theory paper in 2012, I’ve worked consistently to improve the quality and impact of computational modelling in psychology.